 By implementing Provar’s automated testing capabilities, the team can save 120+ hours of manual testing per regression cycle.

 “One of the reasons Alm.
-Brand has been so successful in their implementation that they focused on creating tests to keep maintenance minimal.“
+The brand has been so successful in their implementation that they focused on creating tests to keep maintenance minimal.“

 “They optimally created tests to reduce future rework, adopting features such as callable tests, API testing, and data-driven testing into their overall architecture to underpin their UI testing.
 This enabled a fast and efficient delivery of a test suite that will remain effective into the future.“